HewlettPackard/shs-libfabric/man/fi_cxi.7.md

 *FI_CXI_DEFAULT_TX_SIZE*
 :   Set the default tx_attr.size field to be used by the provider if the size
+    is not specified in the user provided fi_info hints.

+*FI_CXI_DEFAULT_RX_SIZE*
+:   Set the default rx_attr.size field to be used by the provider if the size
-    in not specified in the user provided fi_info hints.
+    is not specified in the user provided fi_info hints.

 *FI_CXI_SW_RX_TX_INIT_MAX*
 :   Debug control to override the number of TX operations that can be